jrmatherly/mcp_security/docs/article.md

 This wrapper handles all the security complexity, allowing Claude Desktop to interact with your secure MCP server as if it were a simple local connection.

-## OpenAI Integration: Native API with OAuth
+## OpenAI Integration: Native API with OAuth ✅

+**Status: Fully Implemented** - Available at `src/secure_clients/openai_client.py`

 OpenAI's native chat completion API requires us to handle OAuth authentication and tool registration manually.
-Here's a complete implementation that connects to our secure MCP server:
+Our implementation demonstrates how to connect OpenAI's GPT models to our secure MCP server with comprehensive security validation:

 ```python
 """